-Being A 'Cool Girl' Is Actually Ruining Your Chance Of Finding Real Love
+Why Being A 'Cool Girl' Is Actually Ruining Your Chance Of Finding Real Love

 As an active member of the single, Gen-Y female population, I've suffered the slings and arrows of what it means to participate in "modern dating."